 The Department of Global Health recognizes that disparities in health around the globe stem from inequity.
 The Department encourages and supports the multiple identities of staff, faculty and students including, but not limited to, socioeconomic status, race, ethnicity, language, nationality, sex, sexual orientation, gender identity and expression, culture, spiritual practice, geography, mental and physical disability, and age.
 Our definition of diversity is broad, recognizing that there are multiple definitions of diversity.
 Our Departmental definition includes traditionally underrepresented groups (e.g. based on race, ethnicity, gender, sexual orientation, gender identity, age, disability, class).
 Further, given our unique focus on international research and collaboration, DGH recognizes an additional focus on the diversity and inclusion of people from various countries and cultures.

-This year’s UW Health Sciences common book is Ibram X. Kendi’s “How to be an antiracist”.
+- This year’s UW Health Sciences common book is Ibram X. Kendi’s “How to be an antiracist”.
 Please join the Health Sciences community in reading this important book and reflecting on we can become individually and institutionally antiracist.
-You can also attend a free event with the author on July 20, 4pm PDT.

 What We Do